|

 Link

-IPS has always had a central theme and a
+to 7th edition structure IPS has always had a central theme and a

 clear story line not confined to a single discipline.
 The central them